 Learn What Solvency Is in a Business

-Solvency is the ability of a business to have enough assets to cover its liabilities.
-The business assets are the things the business owns, and the liabilities are what the business owes on those things.
-Why is this important?
-Every business has problems with cash flow occasionally, especially when starting into business.
-If the business has too many bills to pay and not enough assets (including cash, of course) to pay those bills, the business will not survive.
+Assets are the things businesses own, and the liabilities are what businesses owe on those assets.
+This is important because every business has problems with cash flow occasionally, especially when starting out.
+If businesses have too many bills to pay and not enough assets to pay those bills, they will not survive.

-Solvency relates directly to the balance sheet of a business.
-The balance sheet shows the relationship of the business assets on the one side to its liabilities and equity (ownership) on the other side.
+Solvency relates directly to a business' balance sheet, which shows the relationship of assets on one side to liabilities and equity (ownership) on the other side.

 Solvency Measures or Ratios

-Solvency is often measured as a ratio of assets to liabilities.
-Remember, solvency compares assets to liabilities - are there enough assets to pay the bills?
-In these ratios, the best way to measure solvency is to include all liabilities: accounts payable, taxes payable, loans payable, leases payable - everything that the business owes.
+Solvency often is measured as a ratio of assets to liabilities.
+For example, are there enough assets to pay the bills?
+In these ratios, the best way to measure solvency is to include all liabilities: accounts payable, taxes payable, loans payable, leases payable, and anything else the business owes.
 There are two ratios that measure solvency:

-The quick ratio uses only cash and accounts receivable, as these assets are the only ones that can be used to pay of debts quickly, in the case of an emergency cash need.
-The quick ratio is a 1 to 1 ratio, meaning cash and accounts receivable must equal the amount of debt.
+- The quick ratio uses only cash and accounts receivable, as these assets are the only ones that can be used to pay off debts quickly, in the case of an emergency cash need.
+The quick ratio is a 1-to-1 ratio, meaning cash and accounts receivable must equal the amount of debt.
 This, as you can imagine, is a more difficult ratio to achieve.

-These ratios are important for the business owner, but also for a lender.
+These ratios are important for both business owners and for lenders.
 If a bank is considering a loan to a business, it will look carefully at these ratios to determine if the business already has too much debt and not enough assets to pay off that debt.

 Solvency, Liquidity, and Viability

-Solvency is often confused with liquidity, but it is not the same thing.
+Solvency often is confused with liquidity, but it is not the same thing.
 Liquidity is a short-term measure of a business, while solvency is a long-term measure.
 Liquidity relates more to short-term cash flow, while solvency relates more to long-term financial stability.
 Simply put, liquidity is the value of the cash a business could raise by selling off all its assets.

-Solvency is also confused with viability.
+Solvency also is confused with viability.
 Viability relates more to the ability of a business to be profitable over a long period of time.
 Businesses with a track record of consistently turning profits year after year have viability.
 This adds to the overall value of a business because of the expectation that it can continue to turn profits moving forward.